 Introduction 4

-What do we mean by 'factories, plants and warehouses'?
+What do we mean by 'offices and contact centers'?
 4

 How to use this guidance 5

-Thinking about risk 7
+1. Thinking about risk 7

 2. Who should go to work 12

 3. Social distancing for workers 16

 4. Managing your customers, visitors and contractors 23

 5. Cleaning the workplace 25

 6. Personal protective equipment (PPE) and face coverings 29

 7. Workforce management 33

 8. Inbound and outbound goods 37

 Where to obtain further guidance 38

 Appendix 38